task-proxemics/XLeRobot/docs/source/hardware/index.md

 > I'm a hardware rookie myself, so I want to make this tutorial friendly for all fellow beginners.

-> If you are totally new to programming, please spend at least a day to get yourself familiar with basic Python, Ubuntu and Github (with the help of Google and AI).
-At least you should know how to set up ubuntu system, git clone, pip install, use intepreters (VS Code, Cursor, Pycharm, etc.) and directly run commands in the terminals.

 ##### [💵 Bill of Material](getting_started/material)

 ##### [🖨️ 3D printing](getting_started/3d)